 No matter the skin type, if it is to be used on your face or body etc., a soap bar that follows the ingredients guidance below is the best place to start.

 A. The Hidden Danger Behind ‘Fragrance’

-A lot of products are claiming to be all-natural.
-If a company claims a bar soap or skin cleanser is natural, most often some ingredients will be found in nature, but this line of often stretched .
+A lot of products claim to be all-natural.
+If a company declares a bar soap or skin cleanser is natural, most often, some ingredients will be found in nature, but this line of often stretched .